 This post may contain affiliate links.
 For more information, read my disclosure policy.

-- You only need five ingredients to make, and you might already have all of them on hand.
+- You only need five ingredients to make it!

 - Once it’s done, it has the best soft texture.
-In other recipes I’ve seen, people use corn syrup to achieve this soft texture, but the one I’m sharing is without corn syrup, and you still get that velvety soft-set caramel that everyone loves.
+The one I’m sharing is without corn syrup and you still get that velvety soft-set caramel that everyone loves.

 Important Ingredients Needed